MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 1033    en-US    English (United States)   server02.corp.fabrikam.com
 ```

-For more information about the Invoke\-Command cmdlet, see [Invoke-Command](https://technet.microsoft.com/en-us/library/22fd98ba-1874-492e-95a5-c069467b8462).
+For more information about the Invoke-Command cmdlet, see [Invoke-Command](https://technet.microsoft.com/en-us/library/22fd98ba-1874-492e-95a5-c069467b8462).

 ### Run a Script
-To run a script on one or many remote computers, use the FilePath parameter of the Invoke\-Command cmdlet.
+To run a script on one or many remote computers, use the FilePath parameter of the Invoke-Command cmdlet.
 The script must be on or accessible to your local computer.
 The results are returned to your local computer.

 For example, the following command runs the DiskCollect.ps1 script on the Server01 and Server02 remote computers.